doonayy/fortheboys/Readme.md

 ## [Download](https://github.com/doonayy/fortheboys/releases)

-If you neeld help elondogg#8549
+If you neeld help elondogg#8549 (don't add me for telling me that it doesn't work)

 For now, I recommend you to use [launchersu](https://discord.gg/GMzURbGS3D)